codefellows/seattle-code-javascript-401d40/class-38/warm-up/README.md

 ## Overview

-Binary Search Tree are great for storing values that are sorted so they can be searches later.
+Binary Search Tree are great for storing values that are sorted, so they can be searched later.
 Traverse a BST and return the first pair that matches the `sum`.

 Once the algorithm is completed, provide a way to validate that your solution works.